shaochewingice/expense_tracker/README.md

 ## Access

-​	Access the web app by opening a web browser and type in the url `http://<server-ip>:8080`
+​	Access the web app by opening a web browser and type in the url `https://<server-ip>`

 ​	![](expense_tracker.png)

 ## Update

-July 1, 2021 - upgrade php from version 5.4 to 7.4, and associated php scripts to accommodate php 7.4 to mysql connection changes.
+July 1, 2021
+  - upgrade php from version 5.4 to 7.4, and associated php scripts to accommodate php 7.4 to mysql connection changes
+  - add https ssl support